-- IEEE Transactions on Instrumentation and Measurement.
+- IEEE Transactions on Instrumentation and Measurement

 - IEEE Access

-- Machine Learning for Sensor Systems
+- Predictive Analytics for Sensing Systems

 Thiyagarajan, K, Kodagoda, S, Nguyen, LV & Ranasinghe, R 2018, 'Sensor Failure Detection and Faulty Data Accommodation Approach for Instrumented Wastewater Infrastructures', IEEE Access, vol. 6, no. 1, pp. 56562-56562.View/Download from: UTS OPUS or Publisher's site